Types of trams: Power

+Propulsion and guidance

 Rubber-tyred tram

 A rubber-tyred tram is a guided bus which is guided by a fixed rail on the ground and uses overhead cables like a conventional tram.
 This can allow the vehicles to match the capacity of conventional trams and cope with gradients up to 13% due to the rubber tyres.
 There are two systems which use this technology: the Guided Light Transit (GLT) and Translohr.
 The GLT "trams" are legally considered buses as they have steering wheels and can leave the fixed rail when requirements dictate e.g. when journeying to a depot while a Translohr "tram" cannot operate without a guidance rail and are generally not considered buses.

-With the development of technologies for self-guided vehicles, it is now possible to dispense with the guide rail.
-The Autonomous Rail Rapid Transit system planned for Zouzhou in China follows a virtual track.